thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 date: 2016-10-10

-summary: "We often want to make sure that some certain data is available before a component is instantiated via routing.
+summary: "We often want to make sure that certain data is available before a component is instantiated via routing.
 In this article you'll learn how to resolve route data."

 categories:
   - angular